sabareesh-s/crypto-widget/README.md

 The "auto" option automatically adapts to the system color scheme.
 You can set the color scheme using the `color-scheme` attribute in the script tag.

+## API used

+Coingecko API is used for this project

 Enjoy your cryptocurrency widget! 🚀